laamaa/m8c/README.md

 m8c is a client for Dirtywave M8 tracker's headless mode.
 The application should be cross-platform ready and can be built in Linux, Windows (with MSYS2/MINGW64) and Mac OS.

-Please note that routing the headless M8 USB audio isn't in the scope of this program -- if this is needed, it can be achieved with tools like jackd, alsa\_in and alsa\_out for example.
-Check out the guide in file AUDIOGUIDE.md for some instructions on routing the audio.
+Please note that routing the headless M8 USB audio isn't in the scope of this program -- if this is needed, it can be achieved with tools like Pipewire, Pulseaudio, Jack w/ alsa\_in and alsa\_out just to name a few.
+The file AUDIOGUIDE.md contains some examples for routing the audio.

 Many thanks to: